What is SELPA?

 - Staff Development

 - Curriculum Development and Support

-- Management Information System (CASEMIS) Reporting to the State
+- California Longitudinal Pupil Achievement Data System (CALPADS) Reporting to State

 - Regionalized Services and Program Specialists

 - Program Evaluation

 - Budget Planning and Review

 For more information and each SELPA’s contact information, please go to http://www.cde.ca.gov/sp/se/as/caselpas.asp